 Establishment of Reefcare

-Eight local residents – Rowena Barnett, Margaret Cox, Jane Easton, Ian Lambert, Lisa Lambert, Penny Lanser, Ben Wong and Peter Miller – met on Long Reef in 1997 and formed Reefcare and then joined ‘Warringah Friends of the Bush”.
+Eight local residents – Rowena Barnett, Margaret Cox, Jane Easton, Ian Lambert, Lisa Lambert (nee Calder), Penny Lanser, Ben Wong and Peter Miller – met on Long Reef in 1997 and formed Reefcare and then joined ‘Warringah Friends of the Bush”.
 They started with a small Catchment grant of $1,700 to produce an information brochure about Flora & Fauna habitats at Long Reef Headland and the Aquatic Reserve.
 Their first project was to remove noxious weeds from the Fisherman’s beach grassland.

 Today Reefcare group has a large group of community volunteers who meet each month to regenerate and conserve remnant areas of grasslands, sand dunes and marine migratory bird habitats on Long Reef’s Aquatic reserve.
 The group has raised grants totaling over two hundred thousand dollars for this conservation work.
 Grants received from NSW EPA, Coastcare, Natural Heritage Trust with full support from the Warringah Council.